 Alternatively, for professional work, the Canon EF 100mm f/2.8L Macro IS USM, Sony FE 90mm f/2.8 Macro G OSS, and Nikon NIKKOR Z MC 105mm f/2.8 VR S will give the best results consistently.

 What are the best lenses for jewelry photography?

-We recommend a macro lens with a maximum magnification of 1:1 and a focal length of at least 60mm (35mm format equivalent) as one of the best lenses for jewelry photography.
+We recommend a macro lens with a maximum magnification of 1:1 and a focal length of at least 50mm (35mm format equivalent).

 Can I use a normal kit lens for photographing jewelry?

 There are no hard and fast rules that say that you cannot use a kit lens for jewelry photography.
-The only problem is these lenses cannot focus from a close distance and don’t have the ability to magnify a small detail up to life-size.
+The only problem is these lenses cannot focus from a close distance and don’t have the ability to magnify small details.

 What is the best way to photograph jewelry?